Disney Dining Plan Tips

 We love checking Get Away Today for awesome vacation prices.
 Use Promo Code: Busymomshelper for extra savings!

 The plan you get is based on the resort in which you stay, or you can pay to upgrade to a higher tier.
 So, if you stay in a deluxe resort your plan will be the deluxe plan.
 There is also a value plan (Quick Service), and of course, the regular plan.
-We stayed at an All-Star Resort so for the free promotion got the Quick Service, but paid the difference to upgrade to the regular Disney Dining Plan so we could enjoy some table service meals.
+We stayed at an All-Star Resort so for the free promotion got the Quick Service, but paid the difference to upgrade to the regular Disney Dining Plan so we could enjoy some table service meals, our double stroller for Disney World even fit by the table!

 The plans reflect the dining opportunities at your resort.
 Since value resorts have no table service, meal credits are only good for quick service.
 However – all guests, on all dining plans are allowed to use their credits almost anywhere on property.